Sammons/ts-import-assistance/README.md

 If nothing is highlighted, it makes a best guess using text around the cursor.

 This tool isn't very smart; it will blindly attempt to import things even if they exist in scope.
 On the flipside the source isn't that big and the heuristics it uses are relatively simple.

+Feel free to open issues or pull requests on Github.

 Cheers!
 Source [here](https://github.com/Sammons/ts-import-assistance)